smart-data-models/dataModel.MachineLearning/MLProcessing/README.md

 ## Description

-Data model for compilation of the elements of a machine learning model.
+Data model for compilation of the elements about the execution of a machine learning model.
 ### Specification

 Link to the [specification](https://smart-data-models.github.io/dataModel.MachineLearning/MLProcessing/doc/spec.md)